Table of Contents[Hide][Show]

 Delta will allow you to rebook on another flight when your flight is delayed for 30 minutes or longer.

-However, if you are flying to/from or within Europe there is legislation called EU Regulation 261.
-This regulation provides rules and a compensation structure for passengers who experience travel issues like denied boarding, overbooking, cancellations or flight delays.
+However, if you are flying to/from or within Europe, there is legislation called EU Regulation 261.
+This regulation provides rules and a compensation structure for passengers who experience travel issues like denied boarding, overbooking, cancellations, or flight delays.

 Delta Flight Delays when traveling to/from Europe

-In Europe, passengers are entitled to a claim (under the law) if a delay or cancellation was within the airline’s control and results in passengers being delayed to their final destination by more than three hours.
+In Europe, passengers are entitled to a claim (under the law) if a delay or cancellation is within the airline’s control and results in passengers being delayed to their final destination by more than three hours.

-If you are on a flight to/from/within the European Union (“EU”), regulation 261 applies in the following situations, only one of which will apply when flying Delta, since it is not a European based airline.
+If you are on a flight to/from/within the European Union (“EU”), regulation 261 applies in the following situations, only one of which will apply when flying Delta since it is not a European-based airline.

 - Your flight is within the EU and operated by an EU or non-EU airline